Chiang Mai: The Jewel of Northern Thailand

 The surrounding province means that there are tons of active sporting opportunities and Chiang Mai tours.
 Rafting in the Mae Tang River is very cheap and the rainy season can bring grade 4 and 5 rapids.
 More expensive, but a once-in-a-lifetime chance is the zipline tour of the rainforest canopy, which can also include a visit to the outstanding Mae Kompong waterfall.

 One of the most common images associated with Chiang Mai is of the many temples in and near the city.
 The list includes Wat Phrathat Doi Suthep, which is nearly 20 kilometers outside of town, but definitely worth the effort to get there.
+The temple is located on a nearby mountain, Doi Suthep, and offers spectacular views over Chiang Mai.

 The gold-plated temple is one of the best examples of Buddhist architecture.
 In Chiang Mai proper, the Wat Phra Singh inside the city walls shows a completely different type of temple.